sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

 **Objects** are created from a **class** definition in the code, and they are **instances** of a class.
 In this unit, you will learn to use objects created from classes like Turtle and String that were written by other programmers.
-Later on, in Unit 5, you will learn to write code to create your own classes.
+You will learn to write code to create your own classes in a later lesson.

 Intro to Objects with Turtles
 -----------------------------

 .. image:: Figures/mindstorms_turtle.jpg
-    :width: 250
+    :width: 200
     :align: left

 In the 1960s, an educational programming language called **Logo** was developed.
 It is best known for teaching programming with turtles!
 The turtles were graphical or robotic turtles that were controlled with simple commands like go forward or turn right.
 Here's a photo of a robot turtle from the 1960s.
 The turtle had a pen attached to it.
 The student-programmers would steer the robot around using simple commands to create drawings with their code.